-1. Don’t Miss Duck and Truffles in the Dordogne at Domaine La Sitelle.
+1. Don’t Miss Duck in the Dordogne at Domaine La Sitelle.

 The Dordogne has a relaxed yet decadent food scene—and this villa is just minutes from Nerac, the birthplace of foie gras.
 The Saturday markets are unbelievable, perfect for finding elusive black summer truffles.

 Fun fact: Did you know that black truffles can cost €500 or more per kilo depending on the size of the harvest?

-The spacious kitchen is a chef’s delight; stock up on lovely Bordeaux from one of the many local wineries and try this recipe for roast Magret duck breast with shaved black truffles, a classic dish that showcases the bounty of the Dordogne.
+The spacious kitchen is a chef’s delight; stock up on lovely Bordeaux from one of the many local wineries and try this recipe for roast Magret duck breast with agen prunes and Armagnac, a classic dish that showcases the bounty of the Dordogne.

-2. Taste the Flavours of the French Riviera at Villa Soleil
+2. Taste the Flavours of the French Riviera at Maison Miel

 Picture yourself lounging by the pool enjoying the best of the Provençal countryside—the view will take your breath away.
-There’s also a spacious country kitchen as beautiful as it is functional with modern appliances to make meal prep a joy.
+There’s also a lovely country-style kitchen as beautiful as it is functional with classic appliances to make meal prep a joy.

 Of course, why not take advantage of the charming outdoor patio and casual dining tables and treat yourself to salade Niçoise, a dish that’s synonymous with the French Riviera?
-Colorful haricot verts, lovely red and yellow beetroot, fresh hard-boiled eggs, and succulent tuna make a beautiful summer salad that’s just perfect for an afternoon lunch overlooking the pool.
+Colourful haricot verts, lovely red and yellow beetroot, fresh hard-boiled eggs, and succulent tuna make a beautiful summer salad that’s just perfect for an afternoon lunch overlooking the pool.

 Pro tip: A dry Provençal rosé is the perfect pairing for a salade Niçoise.

-3. Explore the Languedoc Seafood Markets near Chateau Asturia.
+3. Explore the Languedoc Seafood Markets near Chateau Asturias

 The Catalan influence is strong in the regional dishes of the Languedoc—rich and redolent with fragrant spices.
-Local favorites include a hearty brandade, boeuf a la gardiane, and tender, meaty cassoulet.
+Local favourites include a hearty brandade, boeuf a la gardiane, and tender, meaty cassoulet.

 But nothing compares to fresh seafood and produce at the market in Carcassonne where you’ll find everything you need for this deliciously simple soupe de poisson and saffron-flavoured rouille.
 Set a pot to simmer in the gorgeous country kitchen at Chateau Asturia and enjoy a bowl while you relax on a chaise in the zen-like garden—or serve it family-style on the oversized refectory table in the sun-lit dining room.